Article may contain Amazon & affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

-Love sewing a zipper skirt, dress or blouse?
-Here you’ll learn how to sew a zipper on a skirt with a quick and easy technique!
-With this method, you’ll be able to insert a concealed zip in any other garment too!
+The thought of sewing a zipper into a skirt intimidates you?
+Learn how to sew a zipper on a skirt with this quick and easy technique!
+With this simple method, you’ll be able to insert a concealed zip in any garment!

 How to put a zip in a skirt